gaiaus/aadao/team/README.md

-# History of AADAO Core Contributors, SubDAO Membership, and Oversight Committee Membership
+# Current & Former Contributors: Core DAO & Oversight Committee

 Please be advised that the titles and designations of contributors and SubDAO members have evolved throughout the course of the DAO's development.